Search

 Phenol by Cumene Process

 The products are separated by distillation.
 Acetone is removed overhead in the first column and further purified by distillation.
 The bottoms from this column are then vacuum distilled to send unreacted cumene and by-product a methyl styrene overhead.
 If this impure cumene were recycled as such, the methyl styrene must be purified.
-This can be done by catalytic hydrogenation of the ά methyl styrene to cumene, to by careful fractionation.
-In the latter case, a methyl styrene is available as a by-product.
-The bottoms from the vacuum still are further distilled to separate acetophenone and cumene from phenol .phenol is the overhead product obtained with a yield of 90 to 92%.
+This can be done by catalytic hydrogenation of the ά methyl styrene to cumene, by careful fractionation.
+In the latter case, methyl styrene is available as a by-product.
+The bottoms from the vacuum still are further distilled to separate acetophenone and cumene from phenol.
+Phenol is the overhead product obtained with a yield of 90 to 92%.

 Other methods used for the production of phenol: